Curator, Queen’s Park Gallery- Janice Whittle

 At the Gallery, we create a welcoming environment.
 Many of our visitors are repeat clients, who enjoy the art and educational experience.

-Catalogues are important part of the Gallery’s contribution to Art in Barbados.
-Art lovers as well as CAPE, CSET and university scholars rely on these catalogues for information on art in Barbados.
-The Queen’s Park Gallery is the greatest repository of printed material, available for purchase on the Visual Arts in Barbados.
+Catalogues are an important part of the Gallery’s contribution to Art in Barbados.
+Art lovers as well as CAPE, CSET and University scholars rely on these catalogues for information on art in Barbados.
+The Queen’s Park Gallery is the greatest repository of printed material on the Visual Arts in Barbados – also available for purchase.
 The Foundation has received requests for copies of our catalogues from institutions such as the Tate Library in London to enhance their Caribbean Art section.